| | | |

 cutting a geranium start

-Cut the stem off of the parent plant, just below a node, or leaf joint which will encourage new growth in the mother plant.
+To start geraniums from cuttings, carefully snip a 3-4 inch cutting just below a leaf node of the geranium stem off of the geranium parent plant.
+This will encourage new growth in the mother plant.
 Cut at an angle to allow more surface area for moisture absorption.

 container with soil

-If you are planting your geranium starts individually, use a small pot with drainage holes.
-You can also use a larger 5″ container to plant several geraniums together in the same container.
+If you are planting your geraniums in individual pots, use a small option with drainage holes.
+You can also plant several geraniums together in a larger 5 “container.

 how to start geranium cuttings: geranium cutting